 - Jesus is not teaching that one should lie down in the face of evil or submit to evil; rather, he is teaching that we should forego trying to "get back at," or take revenge on a quarrelsome neighbor.
 As Proverbs 24:29 says: "Do not say, 'I will do to him as he has done to me.
 I will pay the man back for what he has done.' "

-Yeshua's instruction meant that in the course of life, they should not get distracted by trying to get even with their abusers.
-But on the other hand, as His apostles Peter and James rightly wrote, in their minds they were to resist the temptings of evil.
+Yeshua in His sermon meant that in the course of life they should not get distracted by trying to get even with their abusers.
+But then on the other hand, as His apostles Peter and James rightly wrote, that in their minds they were to resist the temptings of evil.
 Resist evil temptings but don't get sidetracked by fighting against the attacks of unjust and evil men.

 Next in this sermon, Yeshua stated that "if any man will sue thee at the law, and take away thy coat, let him have thy cloke also" (MATTHEW 5:40).
 Tying all these statements together, about revenge and insult and legal action, we can deduce that Yeshua was simply denouncing their endless circle of vindictiveness.
 You insulted me so I'll sue you; and then you sued me so I'll slap you.

 There is an interesting footnote concerning these passages by George Foot Moore in his book Judaism in the First Centuries of the Christian Era, page 151, which indicates that they were indeed allowed to sue one another simply because of an insult.

 - The rabbinical law allows the injured party in such a case exemplary damages. . . . it is expressly said that in a trifling assault the damages are not for the pain the blow gave, but for the insult of it.